For the past decade or two, Ireland’s national football team has struggled.

 In the third year, Team A win.
 Their players are now much more skillful and experienced and they can hold onto the ball for longer periods of time.
 However, it is still pretty close.

-In the fourth and final year, Team A will begin to run rings around Team B. Their midfield will dominate the game so much that Team B will struggle to get a touch of the ball.
+In the fourth and final year, Team A will probably begin to run rings around Team B. Their midfield will dominate the game so much that Team B will struggle to hold onto the ball.
 At this stage, Team B’s only hope is to sit back, defend and hope to get lucky with a counter attack.

 Conclusion: Why is Ireland is bad at football?